Prehistory: Neolithic

-"Neolithic" means "New Stone Age", from about 10,200 BCE in some parts of the Middle East, but later in other parts of the world, and ended between 4,500 and 2,000 BCE.
+The Neolithic period, meaning "New Stone Age", began around 10,200 BCE in some regions of the Middle East, or later in other parts of the world, and ended between 4,500 and 2,000 BCE.
 Although there were several species of humans during the Paleolithic, by the Neolithic only Homo sapiens sapiens remained.
 This was a period of technological and social developments which established most of the basic elements of historical cultures, such as the domestication of crops and animals, and the establishment of permanent settlements and early chiefdoms.
 The era commenced with the beginning of farming, which produced the "Neolithic Revolution".
 It ended when metal tools became widespread (in the Copper Age or Bronze Age; or, in some geographical regions, in the Iron Age).
-The term Neolithic is commonly used in the Old World; its application to cultures in the Americas and Oceania is complicated by the fact standard progression from stone to metal tools, as seen in the Old World, does not neatly apply.
+The term Neolithic is commonly used in the Old World; its application to cultures in the Americas and Oceania is complicated by the fact that standard progression from stone to metal tools, as seen in the Old World, does not neatly apply.

 Early Neolithic farming was limited to a narrow range of plants, both wild and domesticated, which included einkorn wheat, millet and spelt, and the keeping of dogs, sheep, and goats.
 By about 6,900–6,400 BCE, it included domesticated cattle and pigs, the establishment of permanently or seasonally inhabited settlements, and the use of pottery.
 The Neolithic period saw the development of early villages, agriculture, animal domestication, tools, and the onset of the earliest recorded incidents of warfare.